 The MayDay Group holds regular colloquia, which serves to explore and interrogate a given MDG Action Ideal.
 Dates and locations vary at the discretion of the host.
 Click on any of the Colloquia below for more information, abstracts, and/or complete papers from past events.

-MDG 29 will be held June 21-24, 2017 at the Suderman Conservatory of Music, Gettysburg College, Gettysburg, Pennsylvania.
+MDG 29 was held June 21-24, 2017 at the Suderman Conservatory of Music, Gettysburg College, Gettysburg, Pennsylvania.
 The focus of the colloquium is Thinking Critically About Institutions and Individuals.
 Visit the MGD 29 website for additional information.

 MDG 27 was held in New Orleans, June 16-19, 2015, in conjunction with the 9th International Symposium on the Sociology of Music Education (ISSME).
 Click here to read ACT 15 (3), which features papers presented at ISSME 9. http://act.maydaygroup.org/